 In your comments you indicate that "further characterisation of test materials used to generate source data will be provided".
-ECHA will evaluate this information after the set deadline of this decision.
-You state that the registration dossiers of two category members (EC 500-233-2, EC 500-234-8) were updated before the end of the commenting deadline.
 Please refer to ECHA's reply to the same comment in the above section, i.B.A.1.a.

 Without consideration of the distribution of the ethoxylation amongst constituents with different carbon chain length, no qualitative or quantitative comparative assessment of the compositions of the different test materials can be completed.
 Therefore, is not possible to assess whether the attempted predictions are compromised by the composition of the test materials and their relation to category members.